binaryage/totalspaces-web/faq.md

 ## <a id="black-blocking"></a>Why is there black blocking on the screen when you change desktop?

-Sometimes you see these blocks because OSX is not quick enough at redrawing the screen windows and desktop.
+Sometimes with OSX Lion you see these blocks because the system is not quick enough at redrawing the screen windows and desktop.
 We do hope to find a fix for this minor problem.

 Note that it doesn't happen if you have transitions turned off.